Universal Entanglement Revival of Topological Origin: Methods

 \subsection{Entanglement measures}

-Quantifying quantum entanglement~\cite{Plbnio2007_QInfoCompu} is vital in quantum information theory, yet is highly non-trivial.
+Quantifying quantum entanglement~\cite{Plbnio2007_QInfoCompu} is vital in quantum information theory, yet is highly non-trivial to calculate, especially, for mixed states.
 Common entanglement measures include entanglement entropy~\cite{Bennett1996_PRA}, concurrence~\cite{Wootters1998_PRL}, and logarithmic negativity (or the closely related negativity)~\cite{Plenio2005_PRL,Jens1999_JModopt}.
 However, entanglement entropy is applicable only to pure states, while concurrence is practical only for two-qubit systems, whether in pure or mixed states.
 For mixed states of more general systems, the logarithmic negativity (or negativity) has been widely used as one of very few practically computable entanglement measures.
 Nevertheless, as it requires finding the eigenvalues of the density matrix after partial transposition, its computational cost increases quickly with system size.
 To avoid complications arising from partial transposition, quantum mutual information is often used as well.
-Although mutual information is not an entanglement measure in the strict mathematical sense, it still captures many important aspects of quantum correlations, as well as classical correlations.
+Although mutual information is not an entanglement measure in the strict mathematical sense, it still captures many important aspects of quantum correlations as well as classical correlations.
 Below, we will investigate the entanglement content of the mixed state~\eqref{Eq:rho} using the logarithmic negativity.
-However, as we illustrate in~\ref{Appendix:A}, the universal features we find are observed in the mutual information as well.
+However, as we illustrate in Appendix~\ref{Appendix:A}, our universal features are observed in the mutual information as well.